OCA/account-financial-tools/account_reset_chart/README.rst

 Account chart reset
 ===================

-Adds a method to the company to remove its chart of accounts, including moves and journals.
-By necessity, this process also removes the company's bank accounts as they are linked to the company's journals and the company's payment orders and payment modes if the payment module is installed.
+Adds a method to the company to remove its chart of accounts, including all related transactions, journals etc. By necessity, this process also removes the company's bank accounts as they are linked to the company's journals and the company's payment orders and payment modes if the payment module is installed.

 As a result, you can then reconfigure the company chart of account with the same or a different chart template.